 The Alaska High-Altitude Photography (AHAP) program was a State and Federal partnership to acquire consistent aerial coverage over Alaska.
 NASA Johnson Space Center and NASA Ames Research Center aircraft were used to photograph the state between 1978 and 1986 at 10 percent or less cloud cover.
 Approximately 70,000 frames of images were taken using two cameras with different focal lengths and film types.
 The AHAP collection includes black-and-white images at a scale of approximately 1:120,000 and color infrared images at a scale of approximately 1:60,000.
 The AHAP program set a standard for cooperative projects, and the concepts of the project were used to build the National High Altitude Photography (NHAP) Program and National Aerial Photography Program (NAPP), which are listed as separate datasets under aerial photography.

-High Resolution Digital Aerial Products were created with a digital scanning back at a resolution of 25 microns, or 1,000 dpi.
+High Resolution Digital Aerial Products were created with digital scanning back systems at a resolution of 25 microns, or 1,000 dpi.
 A geometric calibration is applied to each image to correct for distortions caused by the scanning process.
 The high resolution scans provide access to high precision data for photogrammetric applications.
-The file size for a nine inch photograph is approximately 110 MB for a black-and-white image and 330 MB for a color image.

 Single Frame browse images should always be previewed online before placing an order to verify area of interest and to check for cloud cover.
 The images have been captured as they appear on the roll of film and may need to be rotated to adjust the orientation.

 For information on how to cite USGS data plus guidance on usage restrictions,